bryanwoods/corral/README.md

 ![Corral](http://cl.ly/image/0Q1E2Z451v2a/corral.jpg)

-Use Corral to hide certain features in your application.
+Use Corral to disable certain features in your application.

 ### Is it any good?